 The warm-season grasses, which include Bahiagrass, St. Augustine Grass, Zoysia Grass, and more are best suited to the southern portion of the country while the cool-season grasses (Kentucky Bluegrass, Perennial Ryegrass, Tall Fescue Grass, etc.) favor the climate of the northern part.
 The states running through the middle section of the country can sustain a mix of both (Arizona, Kansas, Oklahoma, Kentucky, etc.).
 Take extra care to know what sort of lawn watering your type of grass needs

 While most cool-season grasses should be mown no shorter than two or three inches in length, they work with most types of soil.
 On the other hand, warm-season grasses can be cut shorter but need specific types of soil.
 Learn what kind of grass you should have based on your climate so you can care for it according to its seasonal needs, which we will discuss in more detail below.

-Lawn care requires a different approach depending on the season, weather, and location.
-Below, you’ll learn when and how much to mow, water, and fertilize during every month of the year.
+Lawn watering and care requires a different approach depending on the season, weather, and location.
+Below, you’ll learn about when and how much mowing, watering, and fertilizing can help you during every month of the year.

 EARLY SPRING LAWN PREPARATION

 Early spring is known as “the preparation season.”
 Everything you do from March to mid May will determine whether or not you’ll have that rich, green curb appeal for the upcoming year.

 One of the first things to do at the onset of spring is to make sure all your lawn equipment is in tip-top shape and ready to handle weekly maintenance demands.
 Generally, you should:

 - Empty mower gasoline: Any gasoline that has been sitting in your mower all winter has accumulated moisture.
 This accumulation of moisture could damage the engine, so don’t take any risks.
 Replace it with fresh fuel!